btrplace/kherbache-thesis/README.md

 └── RandomVMsScale.java
 ```

-- The JSON instances are all provided in the `instances` directories.
+- The JSON instances files for each type of experiment are provided in the `instances` directories.
 - The result CSV files will appear into the folders `btrplace` and `mvm`, under directories with the name of the scale factor `x1`, `x2`, etc.

 <!-- The files reffering to the non-optimized version of mVM are labelled `mvm-four` (or `four-steps`), where `single-step` or just `mVM` refer to the optimized version (MaxBandwidth optimisation).